Integrated Approach to Risk and Compliance Management

 As a specialty-chemical and semiconductor company, we have a particular responsibility to ensure plant safety and to protect health and the environment.
 All our production sites have coordinators who manage plant and workplace safety, alongside health and environmental protection.
 Our risk management complies with legal requirements and is a component in all our decisions and business processes.
 The Executive and Supervisory Boards are regularly informed about the current risk status in the Group and at each business division.

 WACKER focuses on identifying, evaluating, managing and monitoring risks as part of a transparent risk management and control system for all company processes.
 The system is based on a defined risk strategy and an efficient reporting procedure.
 It involves the Executive Board regularly reviewing and enhancing our risk strategy, particularly with regard to our groupwide processes for strategic planning and reporting.
 The Supervisory Board’s Audit Committee receives regular briefings on existing risks from the Executive Board.
-Opportunities, however, are neither systematically identified as part of risk management, nor are they communicated in the context of internal Group management reporting.

 All corporate areas are integrated into the risk management system, which consists of three intermeshed aspects:

 The CFO has overall responsibility for the effectiveness and appropriateness of the risk management systems.